4chan: Threats of violence

 On June 28, 2018, a man was arrested following an indictment by the U.S. Department of Justice "on one count of transmitting in interstate and foreign commerce a threat to injure the person of another."
 The indictment alleged that he posted anonymously to /pol/ the day after the Unite the Right rally, communicating an intention to attack protestors at an upcoming right-wing demonstration, ostensibly to elicit sympathy for the alt-right movement.
 "I'm going to bring a Remington 700 and start shooting Alt-right guys.
-We need sympathy after that landwhale got all the liberals teary eyed, so someone is going to have to make it look like the left is becoming more violent and radicalized.
-It's a false flag for sure, but I'll be aiming for the more tanned/dark haired muddied jeans in the crowd so real whites won't have to worry," he wrote, according to the indictment.
+We need sympathy after that landwhale got all the liberals teary-eyed, so someone is going to have to make it look like the left is becoming more violent and radicalized.
+It's a false flag for sure, but I'll be aiming for the more tanned/dark-haired muddied jeans in the crowd so real whites won't have to worry," he wrote, according to the indictment.

-In 2023, a 38-year-old of Monmouth Junction, New Jersey, was arrested for threatening Volusia County, Florida sheriff Mike Chitwood on 4chan due to Chitwood's condemnation of anti-Semitism.
+In 2023, a 38-year-old of Monmouth Junction, New Jersey was arrested for threatening Volusia County, Florida, Sheriff Mike Chitwood on 4chan due to Chitwood's condemnation of antisemitism.
 According to authorities, the poster, who lived 974 miles away from Volusia County, advocated "shoot[ing] Chitwood in the head and murder[ing] him" in a February 22 post.

 In April of that same year, two other 4chan users, residents of California and Connecticut respectively, were also arrested for threatening to kill Chitwood on 4chan.

 On the evening of April 2 and morning of April 3, 2024, two threats were posted on 4chan claiming there was a bomb in the Norwegian parliament building.
 Oslo police closed down the parliament building while the Norwegian Police Security Service carried out an investigation.
 No bomb was found in the building.
 The culprit behind the threats was not identified and nobody was arrested in relation to the case.